loiluongit/formula-x/README.md

 }
 ```

-The the formula can be
+The formula can be
 ```
 IF ( 2 < 3, 100, 200)
 ```
-and result will be `100`
+and the result will be `100`

 ### Parameters
-To define the possible parameter can be select when build the formula
+To define the possible parameter that can be selected when building the formula
-The key will be store in the formula and the resolver will use that key to pick the value in the Context
+The key will be stored in the formula and the resolver will use that key to pick the value in the Context

 Example:
 ```